 Alumni Association Announces 2019 Alumni Award Honorees

-Four of Texas Law’s most accomplished and remarkable alumni are being honored this year by the School of Law Alumni Association.
+Five of Texas Law’s most accomplished and remarkable alumni are being honored this year by the School of Law Alumni Association and Dean Ward Farnsworth.
 The awards were announced by Alumni Association President Arleas Upton Kea ’82.

 The awards will be presented at an invitation-only dinner in Austin this October 4.
 Read more about these extraordinary awardees below.